Navam9530/navam9530.github.io/_posts/2020-01-01-Navam's-Law-of-Integers.md

 ---
-description: A theory about integers!
+description: A Theory on Integers!
 category: Inventions
 math: True
 ---